What is Multi-Configuration Bulk Editing?

 Step 3: Validation

-The validation step allows you to check if any of the selections might cause any issues.
+The validation step allows you to check if any of your selections may cause any issues.
+The result of the validation is displayed on screen and can additionally be downloaded as CSV-file.

 Example of a successful implementation